justinborromeo/miscellaneous-programming-notes/GraphQL.md

   }
 }
 ```
-This query returns the following:
+When returning graphs, the query returns a ItemConnection object.
+This object is traversed using edge{node{...}} syntax (standard for all GraphQL queries).
+The previous query returns the following:
 ```javascript
 {
   "data": {